 Two years ago, I pledged to do more to support, promote, defend and advocate for Black, Indigenous and other people of color.
 After the horrible events of last summer, I upped my commitment to racial equity and anti-Black and -Indigenous racism.
 I created The Word Factory's Social Justice Statement and signed the Anti-Racist Small Business Pledge.

 To make sure these promises weren't simply performative allyship, in July I began tracking our progress on five key metrics:

-- Spend 10% of monthly agency budget with Black-owned businesses
+- Spend 10% of monthly agency budget with Black- and LGBTQ-owned businesses

 - Secure guest post and single-source editorial opportunities for Black subject matter experts

 - Engage in anti-racist training and race-related educational opportunities